TheSuryaTeja/TracknTrace/README.md

 > **Start the network**

-Head to /blockchain/network and start the network with the following command
+Head to **/blockchain/network** and start the network with the following command

 ```bash
 bash startNetwork.sh
 ```

-After successful execution, a directory names vars will be created with all network config files.
+After successful execution, a directory named **vars** will be created with all network config files.

 > **Deploy the chaincode**

 * Open VScode and switch to IBM Blockchain Extension.
-* Setup all the wallets from /network/vars/profiles/vscode/wallets
+* Setup all the wallets from **/network/vars/profiles/vscode/wallets**
-* Setup environment from /network/vars/profiles/vscode/vscodenodefile.json
+* Setup environment from **/network/vars/profiles/vscode/vscodenodefile.json**
 * Package and Deploy the chaincode

  #### Client Setup

 > **Backend**

-Head to client/backend and run the following commands.
+Head to **client/backend** and run the following commands.

 ```bash
 npm install